ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/indexes/using-analyzers.dotnet.markdown

     Removes numbers and symbols, then separates tokens with these.
     This means that email and web addresses are separated.
-    Removes common "stop" words
+    Removes common "stop words".
-    Separates with white spaces
+    Separates on white spaces.
-    Converts to lower-case letters so that searches aren't case sensitive
+    Converts to lower-case letters so that searches aren't case sensitive.

 ---